kubernetes/minikube/site/content/en/docs/contrib/roadmap.en.md

 ## (#1) GUI

 - [ ] Be able to start, stop, pause, and delete clusters via a GUI
-- [ ] Application avaiable for all supported platforms: Linux, macOS, Windows
+- [ ] Application available for all supported platforms: Linux, macOS, Windows

 ## (#2) Documentation